molpopgen/pecnv/README.md

 __Note:__ the _pecnv.pl_ script uses ForkManager to attempt to make more effective use of CPU resources during several of the steps.
 Make sure that this perl module is installed on your system!

 If you are impatient, run the script run _ test _ data.sh.
-It will download a reference genome, 3 lanes of Illumina data, and then go to town.
+It will download a reference genome, two lanes of Illumina data, and then go to town.  __Ironically, this script cannot be run on a compute node of the UCI HPC.
+This is because the compute nodes are networked in such a way that they cannot link back to the main node using hostname resolution__

 ###Processing the reference genome